Grace Darling: Shipwreck

 Darling and her father, William, determined that the weather was too rough for the lifeboat to put out from Seahouses (then North Sunderland), so they took a rowing boat (a 21 ft, four-man Northumberland coble) across to the survivors, taking a long route that kept to the lee side of the islands, a distance of nearly a mile (about 1 mi).
 Darling kept the coble steady in the water, while her father helped four men and the lone surviving woman, Sarah Dawson, into the boat.
-Although she survived the sinking, Mrs. Dawson had lost her two young children (James, 7, and Matilda, 5) during the night.
+Although she survived the sinking, Dawson had lost her two young children (James, 7, and Matilda, 5) during the night.
 William and three of the rescued men then rowed the boat back to the lighthouse.
 Darling then remained at the lighthouse while William and three of the rescued crew members rowed back and recovered four more survivors.

-Meanwhile, the lifeboat had set out from Seahouses, but arrived at Big Harcar rock after Darling and her father had completed their rescue operation; all they found were the bodies of Mrs Dawson's children and of a clergyman.
+Meanwhile, the lifeboat had set out from Seahouses, but arrived at Big Harcar rock after Darling and her father had completed their rescue operation; all they found were the bodies of Dawson's children and a clergyman.
 Returning to North Sunderland was too dangerous, so they rowed to the lighthouse to take shelter.
 Darling's brother, William Brooks Darling, was one of the seven fishermen in the lifeboat.
 The weather deteriorated to the extent that everyone was obliged to remain at the lighthouse for three days before returning to shore.

 The Forfarshire had been carrying 62 people.
 The vessel broke in two almost immediately upon hitting the rocks.
 Those rescued by Darling and her father were from the bow section of the vessel, which had been held by the rocks for some time before sinking.
 All that remained at daybreak was the portside paddlebox casing.
 Nine other passengers and crew had managed to float off a lifeboat from the stern section before it, too, sank, and were picked up in the night by a passing Montrose sloop, and brought into South Shields that same night.